A brief history

 In 2007 the main line from Tanjung Aru to Beaufort was closed for upgrading.
 New Rolling stock was ordered from China in the form of two double-ended diesel locomotives numbered 15101 and 15102 and two push-pull trains consisting of a single ended locomotive, two intermediate trailers and a driving trailer numbered 6601 & 6602, the trailer cars carrying the same number but with a letter suffix.
 These commenced service in 2011 but shortly afterwards 6602 was involved in a collision with a road fuel tanker on an illegal level crossing and was badly damaged by fire.
 3 additional coaches were acquired from KTM in West Malaysia.

 I will make this a more complete history later.
-Much of the information I have is about to be published in a new book which will be titled
+Much of the information I have has just been published in a new book which is titled

 The Building of the North Borneo Railway and the Founding of Jesselton

 The Author is Ross Ibbotson who has already written two other books relating to North Borneo.

 The new book on the Building of the North Borneo